DendrouLab/panpipes-tutorials/docs/clustering/clustering_tutorial.md

 *As usual, customize your project folder structure as works best for you!*

 ```
-mkidr clustering & cd $_
+mkdir clustering && cd $_
 ```

-now run `panpipes clustering config` .
+now run `panpipes clustering config`.
 Inspect and customize the yml (or use the yml we provide in [clustering](../clustering/pipeline.yml))
+In the config file, we specify we want to use the teaseq object we have generated in the integration folder.

+It's a rather simple setup, we simply specify

-and run `panpipes clustering make full --local`
+Now run `panpipes clustering make full --local`
 You will find in the outputs:
  - the clustered h5mu object with all the tested combination of clustering parameters on the `.obs` of the respective modality (and the clustering of the multimodal representation in the outer `.obs`)
  - a metadata file with all the modality-specific `.obs` concatenated